alexwlchan/alexwlchan.net/src/_drafts/safari-tabs.md

 ---
 layout: post
-title: Closing Safari tabs quickly with JXA
+title: Closing lots of Safari tabs with JXA
 summary: To help me keep my tab count down, I wrote a JXA script to close tabs that can easily be recreated.
 tags: jxa safari macos
 ---